vibhurai/Facebook_operations/README.md

 3> Download The Chrome Driver From Https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/, Unzip The File And Paste The Execution File The "Python Folder"
  (Ex : C:\users\user\appdata\local\programs\python\python39)

-3> Run The Test File From The IDE Interface Itself (Preferable PyCharm) And Not The Terminal
+3> Run The Test File From The IDE Interface Itself (Preferably PyCharm) And Not The Terminal

 4> Enjoy!